 PLUS GENERAL EDUCATION ELECTIVES.
-16 diversified units with at least one course in each of the following areas: Humanities/Fine Arts, Social Science, Mathematics or Science, and English.
+16 diversified units with at least one course in each of the following General Education (graduation requirement) areas: Humanities, Social Science, Mathematics or Natural Science, or English 1A.

 EXPERIENCE.
 In addition to specified courses, 175 days (3 or more hours per day) of experience.
 Renewals are issued for five-years with verification of 105 hours of professional development.